 How do I make a Ricotta Cheesecake?

 The first step is making the crust for the cheesecake.
 In a food processor, grind up the pistachios, then remove from them from the processor.
-Add the digestive biscuits and grind to a fine meal.
+Add the graham crackers and grind to a fine meal.

-Form crust into your springform pan and bake at 375 degrees for about 7 minutes.
+Form the crust into your springform pan and bake at 375 degrees for about 7 minutes.

 Add the eggs one at a time until well blended.
 Next, add the sugar, flour, salt, grated lemon peel, lemon juice, and vanilla.
 Blend well until very creamy.